nabin-niroula/nabin-niroula/README.md

 </span>

 ## About Me
-I am a ``Software Engineer`` turned ``Security Operations Center (SOC) Analyst``, bringing over 3 years of experience in full-stack software development and more than 1 year in cybersecurity.
-With a Bachelor's degree in Computer Science and over two years of experience as a Software Engineer, my curiosity and passion for cybersecurity drove me to pursue graduate studies in Computer Science, focusing on research in Computer Networking and Cybersecurity.
-My ``SOC expertise`` includes utilizing ``SIEM and OSINT`` tools such as Splunk, IBM QRadar, CrowdStrike, Falcon, VirusTotal, Shodan, Talos, CyberChef, and various computer networking utilities.
-I am also proficient with the Jira Ticketing System and Kanban boards for efficient incident tracking and task management.
+A ``Software Engineer`` turned ``Security Operations Center (SOC) Analyst``, bringing over 3 years of full-stack development experience and 1+ year of hands-on cybersecurity expertise.
+Holds a Master’s degree in Computer Science with a research concentration in Computer Networking and Cybersecurity.
+Skilled in leveraging industry-standard SIEM and OSINT tools including Splunk, IBM QRadar, CrowdStrike Falcon, VirusTotal, Shodan, Talos, CyberChef, and a wide range of networking utilities to detect and respond to security threats.
+Proficient in using Jira and Kanban boards for streamlined incident management and task coordination.
+Adept at bridging software engineering principles with cybersecurity practices to strengthen organizational defenses and support incident response operations.

 ## Objective
-While I currently work as a Software Engineer, I am actively seeking opportunities to transition into the cybersecurity field—specifically aiming for a ``Tier 1 SOC Analyst`` role where I can apply my technical foundation, analytical mindset, and hands-on knowledge of secure coding and security tools to protect digital infrastructure and respond to threats in real time.
+While I currently work as a Software Engineer, I am actively seeking opportunities to transition into the cybersecurity field — specifically aiming for a ``Tier 1 SOC Analyst`` role where I can apply my technical foundation, analytical mindset, and hands-on knowledge of secure coding and security tools to protect digital infrastructure and respond to threats in real time.

 ## Skills and Associated Projects
 1. ``SIEM tools(IBM QRadar and Splunk) Implementation & Log Analysis`` <br>